How To Use Hyaluronic Acid And Vitamin C To Rehydrate Your Skin

 Your skin is unique, and what works for your friend may not work for you.
 It is all about finding what gives you better results.
 You can consult a dermatologist and see what would work best for you.

-What other product can you mix with hyaluronic acid?
+What can you not mix with hyaluronic acid?

 - The Roles of Vitamin C in Skin Health.